 Sporting a short ragged coat, they are well behaved, easy to train and enjoy being around other dogs.
 Seeing as they are a breed not big on barking, they don’t make for the greatest guard dogs.

-This extra large breed looks like it carries its great size in its coat alone.
+One of the biggest dog breeds in the world, this extra large breed looks like it carries its great size in its coat alone.
 But even if you were to shave off the big bulky coat of ropes, you’d find a serious working dog with tremendous strength.

 The Komondor was bred to guard livestock.
 So if you happen to have a bunch of livestock that needs protecting, then the Komondor’s got you covered.